 Real World research alignment

-Students enter a HDR program from a diverse range of backgrounds with one third being international students, while many others are returning to study.
-Understanding the varied nature of our student cohort is paramount to providing appropriate learning resources, in face to face and blended modes.
-In doing so we are utilising technology to enhance the student learning experience whilst developing student's research best practice encompassing the three spheres outlined in the QUT Digital Roadmap and Blueprint 5 (PDF, 258KB).
+Listening to the student voice and understanding the varied nature of our student cohort is paramount to providing appropriate learning resources, in face to face and blended modes.
+In doing so we are utilising technology to enhance the student learning experience whilst developing responsible research practices as outlined in the Blueprint 6 (PDF, 3.6MB).

-Research active universities are increasing student intake into PhD programs and Australian demand for PhD students is predicted to grow by 50% by 2020 , however a report on university destinations in 2007-2009 show that 53% of employed PhD students entered non-academic positions.
-The emphasis of the coursework which HDR students undertake should be on developing transferable skills for a diverse, quickly changing and complicated employment terrain.
-In fact, industry demands graduates who possess broad based transferable skills that can be utilised across a range of positions and sectors.
-The recent Review of Australia's Research Training System, 2016 identified skills in data collection, design of research questions, information seeking and ethical conduct, as just some of the transferable skills required by graduates engaged in diverse career paths.
+The emphasis of this coursework which Higher Degree Research students undertake is on developing transferable skills for a diverse, quickly changing and complicated employment terrain.
+Industry demands graduates who possess broad based transferable skills that can be utilised across a range of positions and sectors.
+The Review of Australia's Research Training System, 2016 identified skills in data collection, design of research questions, information seeking and ethical conduct, as just some of the transferable skills required by graduates engaged in diverse career paths.

 McGagh, J, Marsh, H, Western, M, Thomas, P, Hastings, A, Mihailova, M, Wenham, M (2016) Review of Australia's Research Training System.
 Report for the Australian Council of Learned Academies, www.acola.org.au.